alexkasko/springjdbc-typed-queries/README.md

 Java class is generated using [FreeMarker](http://freemarker.sourceforge.net/) template engine ([default template](https://github.com/alexkasko/springjdbc-typed-queries/blob/master/typed-queries-codegen/src/main/resources/com/alexkasko/springjdbc/typedqueries/codegen/BeanQueries.ftl)).
 Different template may be provided through plugin configuration.
 Generated class contains strict checks on runtime query map consistency comparing to source SQL file using for generation.

-By default generated class and its methods are package-private.
-If you need to implement query parameter interface by the class from different package you need to create in the same package empty public interface extending target one and use it instead.
-Plugin may be configured for generating public class and methods using `isPublic` configuration parameter.

 ###Iterable extensions for JdbcTemplate